-A low GMAT score can dishearten anyone who wanted to ace the GMAT in the first attempt.
+A low GMAT score can dishearten anyone who wants to ace the GMAT on the first attempt.
 This can lead you to worry about a lot of things just like Michael and Rahul.
 We know many of you are in this situation right now.
 However, there is a silver lining to all this misery you might be feeling.
 What this silver lining is, we’ll explain in this article by answering some fundamental questions:

 - Retaking the GMAT – Is it worth it?

 - How much time is needed to prepare?

 So, let’s dive straight into exploring the answers on retaking the GMAT.